Ruaridh McConnochie

-Ruaridh McConnochie (born 23 October 1991) is a Scottish rugby union player.
-He was a member of the silver medal winning team in Rugby sevens at the 2016 Summer Olympics, and a full England International, making his debut against Italy at St James's Park in September 2019.
+Ruaridh McConnochie (born 23 October 1991) is an English rugby union player.
+He was a member of the silver medal-winning team in Rugby sevens at the 2016 Summer Olympics, and a full England International, making his debut against Italy at St James's Park in September 2019, with a second cap, against USA at the 2019 Rugby World Cup.